PARODBE/comptox_analysis/README.md

 [![License](https://img.shields.io/badge/license-GPLv3-blue)](https://img.shields.io/badge/license-GPLv3-blue)

 ###
-This application allows you to highglight the fingerprints of your choice, which can be useful for example if you obtain the importance of the variables through a Machine Learning model.
+``highlighting-atoms`` is a python package in order to highglight the fingerprints that the user selects, which can be useful for example if you obtain the importance of the variables through a Machine Learning model.